Tenkaihō Takayuki

 Tenkaihō Takayuki (born 14 October 1984 as Takayuki Minami) is a retired sumo wrestler from Tamana, Kumamoto, Japan.
 He made his professional debut in January 2007, and reached the top division in January 2012.
 His highest rank was maegashira 8.
 He won one sandanme championship.
-He retired in March 2019 to become a coach in the Japan Sumo Association.
+He retired in March 2019 to become a coach in the Japan Sumo Association, where he remained until his departure in October 2025.

 Early life and sumo background

 Minami began sumo in only his first year of primary school.
 In middle school he was regular participant in tournaments and came in third place in a Kyūshū wide tournament.
 In his second year of high school he was in the best eight in a national sumo tournament, and in his third year made the best sixteen in the same national tournament.
 He continued practicing sumo at Nihon University and was a teammate of later sumo stars Yamamotoyama and Kiyoseumi.
 Upon graduation he chose to join Onoe stable which was led by former Hamanoshima who went to the same high school and university as Minami had.
 He also became stablemates with future ōzeki Baruto.